dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

 Suddenly, the Stone giant slung and hit Silvius with a massive boulder.
 Silvius held his concentration, determined to keep his spell active despite the pain to keep the wall of force in place and continue providing a valuable shield for his friends.

 Fenuirs ran forward and shot an arrow around ADC, taking out an Ogre that was threatening his friend.
 Kalinar, however, was not so lucky.
 He was hit with an Ogre's club, a brutal blow that smashed his upper right arm and left him severely injured.

-{{<imageToClickGlobal imgPosition = "right" imagePath = "/img/DALL·E 2022-12-09 23.59.14 - An giant warrior slings a large rock into the air at the camera  with dark background_cleanup.png" Capition = "the Stone giant slung and hit Silvius with a massive boulder"  width = "50%" >}}

 Oscorn, seeing that the situation was becoming increasingly dangerous, ran back and jumped off the invisible wall of force.
 He hid behind a nearby rock, hoping to catch his breath and regroup with his friends.